koorchik/perl6-livr-advent-calendar-post/README.md

 Language Independent Validation Rules (LIVR) for Perl6
 ------------------------------------------------------

-I've just [ported LIVR to Perl6](https://modules.perl6.org/dist/LIVR:cpan:KOORCHIK) .
+I've just [ported LIVR to Perl6] (https://modules.perl6.org/dist/LIVR:cpan:KOORCHIK) .
 It was really fun to code in Perl6.
-Moreover, LIVR's test suite allowed me find a bug in Perl6 Email::Valid, and another one in Rakudo itself.
+Moreover, LIVR's test suite allowed me to find a bug in Perl6 Email::Valid, and another one in Rakudo itself.
 It was even more fun that you not just implemented module but helped other developers to do some testing :)

 What is LIVR?
 LIVR stands for "Language Independent Validation Rules".
-So, it is like ["Mustache"](https://mustache.github.io/) but in world of validation.
+So, it is like ["Mustache"](https://mustache.github.io/) but in the world of validation.
 So, LIVR consists of the following parts:

 1. [LIVR Specification](http://livr-spec.org/)
 2. [Implementations for different languages](http://livr-spec.org/introduction/implementations.html).
 3. [Universal test suite](https://github.com/koorchik/LIVR/tree/master/test_suite), that is used for checking that the implementation works properly.

-There is LIVR for
+There is LIVR for:

 * [Perl 15 \(LIVR 2.0\)](https://github.com/koorchik/Validator-LIVR) available at [CPAN](https://metacpan.org/pod/Validator::LIVR), maintainer [@koorchik](https://github.com/koorchik)
 * [Perl 6 \(LIVR 2.0\)](https://github.com/koorchik/perl6-livr) available at [CPAN](https://modules.perl6.org/dist/LIVR:cpan:KOORCHIK), maintainer [@koorchik](https://github.com/koorchik)